SERG-Delft/delftswa/2021/assignment.md

 2. A description of the end-user mental model that is central to the system
 3. A characterization of the key capabilities and properties the system should provide
 4. An analysis of the stakeholders involved in the project, and how the resulting system is beneficial to them
-5. A description of the current and future context in which the system operates
+5. A description of the current and future (external) context in which the system operates
 6. A product roadmap, laying out the main future directions anticipated for the upcoming years

 It may be the case that some of these aspects do not naturally match your open source system under investigation.
 In that case, say so explicitly, and explain why you think this is the case in your essay.
 Instead offer a deeper analysis of other relevant aspects.